-- Reviewing pupils' individual progress towards their goals at least termly - Reviewing the impact of interventions and auditing them

-- Using pupil questionnaires or pupil voice - Monitoring by the SENDCO - Using provision maps to record progress and assess provision - Holding annual reviews for pupils with EHC plans
+- Reviewing pupils' individual progress towards their goals at least termly - Reviewing the impact of interventions and auditing them - Using pupil questionnaires or pupil voice - A supportive monitoring approach by the SENDCO - Using provision maps to record progress and assess provision - Holding annual reviews for pupils with EHC plans

-5.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+5.10 How do we enable pupils with SEND to engage in activities available to those in the school who do not have SEND?

 All pupils are entitled to the same opportunities and experiences and they are included in all the activities that are possible.
 No pupil is ever excluded from taking part in these activities because of their SEN or disability.
+Where necessary, access arrangments and reasonable adjustments will be undertaken, guided by a robust risk assessment.